-For one not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for formations, when there is change of that consciousness, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"

-(5) For one who is not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for consciousness,
+For one not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for feeling, when there is change of that feeling, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would arise in him. $^{^{11}}$ Rūpe avigata, rāgassa avigata-c, chandassa avigata, pemassa avigata, pipāsassa avigata, pariļāhassa avigata, taṇhassa.
+Cf Ceto, khila S (M 16) where this sequence is applied respectively to sensual pleasures ($k\bar{a}ma$), the body ($k\bar{a}ya$) (one's own body), and to form ($r\bar{u}pa$) (to external forms) (M 16,8-10/1:101 f), SD 32.14.
+These are the first 3 of the 5 kinds of mental bondage ($pa\bar{n}ca$ cetaso vinibandha).
+12 Tassa rūpassa vipariṇām'aññathā,bhāvā uppajjanti soka,parideva,dukkha,domanass'upāyāsâ ti, lit "of the form's change and becoming-other state, sorrow, lamentation, pain, sadness and despair arise."
+12 (3) For one who is not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for perception, when there is change of that perception, when it becomes something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?
+"Yes, bhante."
+"Good, good, Tissa!
+So it is, Tissa:

-11 $R\bar{u}$ pe avigata, $r\bar{a}$ gassa avigata-c,chandassa avigata,pemassa avigata,pipāsassa avigata,pariļāhassa avigata,-taṇhassa.
-Cf Ceto,khila S (M 16) where tyhis sequence is applied respectively to sensual pleasures ($k\bar{a}$ ma), the body ($k\bar{a}$ ya) (one's own body), and to form ($r\bar{u}$ pa) (to external forms) (M 16.8-10/1:101 f) = SD 32.14.
-These are the first 3 of the 5 kinds of mental bondage ($pa\bar{n}$ ca cetaso vinibandha).

-12 Tassa rūpassa vipariṇām'aññathā, bhāvā uppajjanti soka, parideva, dukkha, domanass'upāyāsâ ti, lit "of the form's change and becoming-other state, sorrow, lamentation, pain, sadness and despair arise."

-For one not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for consciousness, when there is change of that consciousness, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would arise in him.
+For one not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for perception, when there is change of that perception, when it becomes something else, sorrow, lamentation, physical pain, mental pain and despair would arise in him.
+13 (4) For one who is not rid of lust, not rid of desire, not rid of love, not rid of thirst, not rid of fever, not rid of craving for formations, when there is change of those formations, when they become something else, would sorrow, lamentation, physical pain, mental pain and despair arise in him?"
+"Yes, bhante."
+14 "Good, good, Tissa!
+So it is, Tissa: